Forest Mushroom Production On Ready-to-Fruit Blocks

 Farm 1: Natural Roots.
 The first and second round they produced mushrooms from (60) five pound blocks purchased from Mycoterra Farm.
 During the first round approximately 44 pounds of mushrooms were produced and sold for $780.
 During the second round approximately 38 pounds of mushrooms were produced and sold for $675.
 A second flush of oysters and lions mane were missed during this second round which would have led to a higher yield.
 For the third round of production 30 ten pound blocks were purchased from Cap N Stem mushrooms.
 These produced 47 pounds of mushrooms which sold for $712.

 Farm 2: Beech Hill Farm produced mushrooms from (60) ten pound blocks purchased from Cap and Stem mushrooms.
 During the first round approximately 75.5 pounds of mushrooms were produced.
 Shiitake 17.5, oyster 28, Lion's mane 30.
 Mushrooms were sold by the pound, in pints, and quarts.
 In total sales from this first round were $976 with the sale of shiitake mushrooms being under reported.
 The second round of fruiting was more abundant.
-In total approximately 126 pound of mushrooms were produced.
+In total approximately 126 pounds of mushrooms were produced from 60 blocks.
 Shiitake 18, oyster 65, lion's mane 43.
 Mushrooms were primarily sold by the pint and quart resulting in total sales of $2,111.
+This second trial was done in September when the weather was perfect for fruiting of mushrooms.

 Farm 3: Up Top Acres produced mushrooms from (60) five pound blocks purchased from Mycoterra Mushrooms.
 During the first round approximately 52 pounds of mushrooms were produced.
 29 pounds of oyster's and 23 pounds of lion's mane, the shiitake dried out and never fruited during the first round.
 Mushrooms were sold by the pound to restaurants for a total of $802.
 The second round Up Top Acres produced from (30) ten pound blocks purchased from Cap and Stem.
 During the second round approximately 73 pounds of mushrooms were produced.
 Shiitake 10, oyster 31, lions mane 32.
 These were sold by the pound resulting in sales of $1136.